 What Does the American Dream Experience Consist of?

-Contrary to what many might expect from an event on money and investing, we begins with the assertion that money cannot, in fact, make you happy.
+Contrary to what many might expect from an event on money and investing, we begin with the assertion that money cannot, in fact, make you happy.
 “There is no home or possession, no return on a portfolio, no object or experience, that will bring ongoing fulfillment, satisfaction, or journey toward investing peace of mind,” says Matson.

 “There is zero correlation between the amount of money you have and your enjoyment and fulfillment in life,” he says.
 The question can instead become: what can I do with my money to make a difference for myself and others that could free me from the destructive cycle of wealth?

 We believe the solution is purpose, and we are committed to empowering families in discovering their True Purpose for Money through their participation in the American Dream Experience.

 Purpose is the reason for which something is done or created, and why something exists; it gives direction for the way one is moving through life.1 And once you have discovered your True Purpose for Money, everything in your life can create opportunities to align with that purpose.
 Why?
 Because when it is not about money and it is only about purpose, purpose can be far more powerful.

 “When it comes to your investing, it’s not a war for your money; It is a war for your mind,” says Matson.
 “If the investing world can control how you think about money, investing, and your future, then they can control you.”

 There are Wall Street Bullies who can profit from destroying your American Dream.
 Mark Matson is committed to coaching the American Dream Experience to participants so they can be aware of these potential threats.
 “These bullies seek to harm, intimidate, and coerce your mind,” he says.
 “They take advantage of your fears and greatest desires and try to manipulate you for their benefit.”